viiiviii538/NW-checker/README.md

 ## DNS Blacklist

 The dynamic scan compares reverse DNS results against a configurable blacklist.
 Edit `data/dns_blacklist.txt` to add or remove domains.
-Each non-empty line should contain a single domain name; lines beginning with `#` are treated as comments.
+This file is loaded at startup; each non-empty line should contain a single domain name, and lines beginning with `#` are treated as comments.